Warfion/Azure-Sentinel/Scripts/Mitre Att&ck/Get-MitreAttTech/README.md

 # Get-MitreAttTech
-The "Get-MitreAttTech.ps1" 📄 uses the GitHub API to load the MITRE ATT&CK Enterprise Attack Pattern / Techniques and export the results to CSV or JSON.
+The "Get-MitreAttTech.ps1" 📄 uses the GitHub API to load the MITRE ATT&CK Enterprise Attack Pattern / Techniques and export the results (optional to CSV or JSON).

 ***Purpose***: Lists all watchlists in Microsoft Sentinel.